-This item covers realized gains or losses on the sale of assets that are not considered extraordinary items - see item 58310 (Extraordinary Gains/Losses).
-The assets in this category are not considered part of stock-in-trade purchased or produced for sale from the normal operations of the business.
-They are considered to be of a capital nature such as fixed assets, investments, loans and securities.
+This item covers realized gains or losses on the sale of assets that are not considered extraordinary items - see item 58310 (Extraordinary Gains/Losses - Before Taxes).
+The assets in this category are not considered part of stock-ina) future gains and losses

-The accounting measure of the gain or loss on the sale of an asset represents the difference between its book value and the proceeds of disposition before the deduction of incidental costs.
+The accounting measure of the gain or loss on the sale of an asset represents the difference between its book value and the proceeds of disposition before the deduction of incidental costs and income taxes applicable.